The Boy They Hid in the Temple — Modern Paraphrase | fresh.bible

-2 Kings 11 — A queen's massacre, a secret prince, and the coup that saved a dynasty
+2 Kings 11 — The six-year secret that saved a dynasty

 This chapter reads like a thriller.
 A queen murders her own grandchildren to seize power.
 A woman risks everything to hide a baby.
-A spends six years planning the most precise military operation in the .
+A spends six years planning a coup so precisely timed it turns on a single shift change at the .
 And the whole thing turns on the survival of one small boy — the last remaining heir of royal line.

 What makes this story so extraordinary isn't just the suspense.
 It's the stakes.
-God had promised that dynasty would endure.
-Athaliah nearly ended it.
+God had promised that David's dynasty would endure. nearly ended it.
 Nearly.
-But God had one woman, one priest, and a plan that no one saw coming.
+But God had , , and a plan that no one saw coming.

-When Athaliah found out her son King Ahaziah was dead, she didn't grieve like a mother.
+When found out her son King was dead, she didn't grieve like a mother.
 She saw an opening.
-And what she did next is one of the most chilling power grabs in all of :
+And what she did next is almost too cold-blooded to believe:

 She rose up and systematically killed every member of the royal family.